algorandfoundation/algokit-cli/docs/src/content/docs/features/tasks/nfd.md

 algokit task nfd-lookup {NFD_DOMAIN_OR_ALGORAND_ADDRESS} --output full
 ```

-If the lookup is successful, the result will be output to the console in a JSON format.
+If the lookup is successful, the result will be output to the console.
+With the default `address` output format the resolved address or domain is printed as a plain string; with the `full` or `tiny` output formats the NFD API response is printed as indented JSON.

 ## Further Reading